gardener/test-infra/cmd/elasticsearch/README.md

 Available Commands:
-  help        Help about any command precompute  Reads existing teststep metadata, re-computes the current precomputed values and optionally updates the respective elasticsearch document.
+  help        Help about any command precompute  Reads existing teststep metadata, re-computes the current precomputed values and optionally updates the respective elasticsearch document. ingest      Verifies that ingestion of testrun metadata into elasticsearch/opensearch works.

 Flags:
       --cli                  logger runs as cli logger. enables cli logging